raulmaulidhino-dev/tumbas-yuk-landing-page/README.md

 One of the main challenges during this web project was Product Cards Layouting.
 It was not so easy to manage many cards in one single HTML file.
 Therefore, I started to learn about DRY (Don't Repeat Yourself) concept in Django and ReactJS.

-At the end of the day, the technologies implemented in this project are HTML, CSS, and JavaScript.
+At the end of the day, the technologies implemented in this project are HTML and CSS.
 I plan to learn more about ReactJS and implement the framework in the next iteration.